railsbridge-boston/cookbook/venue.md

       > from 9:30am-5pm in the Mann/Sampson/Paul room

-  * Send it as a text file attachment to nerdeal@microsoft.com, CC'ing Leah (or our NERD center contact) and the Railsbridge organizers.
+  * Send it as a text file attachment to nerdeal@microsoft.com, CC'ing Leah (or our NERD center contact) and the RailsBridge organizers.
   * The list will provide a final headcount for catering.
 * Everyone must bring a photo ID, per NERD center policy.